MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureFirewall.md

 3. On the **Srv-Jump** blade, click **Connect** and, in the drop down menu, click **Connect**.

-4. Click **Connect via RDP** and use it to connect to the **Srv-Jump** Azure VM via Remote Desktop.
+4. Download the RDP file and use it to connect to the **Srv-Jump** Azure VM via Remote Desktop.
 When prompted to authenticate, provide the following credntials:

    |Setting|Value|
    |---|---|